tisonpatrik/exchange-rate-service/README.md

 - **Asynchronous Setup**: Efforts have been made to keep all relevant functions asynchronous, enhancing performance where it makes sense.
 For example, the WebSocket client setup uses an `@asynccontextmanager`, which ensures the connection is initialized and closed gracefully:

 - **Caching**: Exchange rate data is cached for **2 hours**, set as a hardcoded TTL for each cache entry in Redis.
 The TTL and other constants are centralized in `src/exchange_rate/config.py` for easy access and configuration.

-## Testing

-Currently, there are no implemented tests due to time constraints.
-An initial attempt was made to set up unit tests, but challenges with configuring `PYTHONPATH` for module imports in `pytest` prevented completion.

-### Planned Testing Approach

-If work continues on this project, testing would focus on:

-1. **Unit Tests**: Primarily for `conversion_service.py`, to validate core functionalities.
-2. **Integration Tests**: Using [Testcontainers](https://testcontainers.com/) for temporary, isolated testing environments, including:
-   - **Redis**: Ensuring cache interactions are handled as expected.
-   - **Free Currency API**: Mocking responses to test API integrations.
-   - **WebSocket**: Creating a fake WebSocket server to simulate connections and message handling.

-### Performance Testing

-The current setup hasn't undergone stress testing to verify handling of tens of requests per second.
-For now, we rely on FastAPI's performance capabilities to handle this load.